ajhamdi/ges-splatting/README.md

 conda env create --file environment.yml conda activate ges
 ```
 Please note that this process assumes that you have CUDA SDK **11** installed, not **12**.
 For modifications, see below.
+You can also use the same conda environment of the [Gaussian Splatting repo](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

 ## Running
 Download the datasets from the [original repository](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/), and place them in the `tandt_db` and `nerf_360` directories.

-For example, let's assume you download `tandt_db` dataset, please run following to reproduce Gaussian splatting results.
+For example, let's assume you download `tandt_db` dataset, please run following to reproduce Gaussian splatting results, but under the setup of GES.
 ```
 python train_gaussian.py -s ./tandt_db/tandt/train -m ./outputs/train --eval
 ```

-And run following to reproduce our GES results:
+And run following to reproduce our main GES results with default settings.

 ```
 python train_ges.py -s ./tandt_db/tandt/train -m ./outputs/train --eval